degeneratehyperbola/aliexpress-importer/README.md

-# Aliexpress Fetcher
+# Aliexpress Importer
-Fetch product info from AliExpress in a form of a dictionary
+Fetch product info from AliExpress in a form of a Python dictionary, or simply JSON.

 # Sample scripts
 ## `to_excel.py`